- about us

 (p) 202-408-0061 Ext.
 1017

-Washington, DC – For the second year in a row, American firearm deaths remained relatively steady at an all time high, at 39,740 people including 24,432 by suicide and 13,958 by homicide, according to newly released data from the Centers of Disease Control.
+Washington, DC – For the second year in a row, American firearm deaths remained relatively steady at an all time high, at 39,740 people including 24,432 by suicide and 13,958 by homicide, according to newly released data from the Centers for Disease Control and Prevention.

 In a new analysis of the 2018 data, The Educational Fund to Stop Gun Violence has now released Gun Violence in America: An Analysis of 2018 CDC Data to examine the deadly toll of gun violence that kills 103 Americans each day.
 Notably, for the first time, the number of firearm suicide deaths in a year exceeded 24,000 — more than twice the number of alcohol-impaired driving deaths in 2018.
 On average, this amounts to 67 people dying by firearm suicide every day — more than the deadliest mass shooting in American history.